Dental Implant Restoration Quincy, MA

 How common are dental implant problems?

 They are actually very rare.
-At Premier Dental of Quincy and Milton one of the reasons that we recommend dental implants is due to their high success rate.
+At Core Dental Group and Implants Center one of the reasons that we recommend dental implants is due to their high success rate.
 Depending on the dentist you visit, the success rate can be as high as 99 percent.

 If there is a problem, your dental implant can become loose or the crown (tooth portion) could crack or fall off.
 If a problem does occur, we will be able to repair the damage and fix the situation in an efficient manner.

 If your implant has become loose, it may be due to the fact that osseointegration never took place.
 Osseointegration is the process where the titanium implant fuses with the actual jawbone.
 The body deposits bone around the implant over the course of several months and secures the implant in the same way it secures the natural root of a tooth.
 If that process does not fully complete, your implant could become loose in the future.
 Additionally, the stability of your implant depends on your jawbone remaining dense and strong.
 If you develop gum disease or an infection that deteriorates your bone, the implant could become loose and fail.
 This makes it important to call our dental office if you notice any signs of gum disease which may include red, swollen and bleeding gums.
 Additionally, if you develop a toothache, visit our office for treatment right away.
 Doing so will prevent you from developing an infection that could negatively impact your jawbone.

 What do I do if my dental implant has become loose?

 Call us right away.
 The implant will not tighten on its own, nor will the problem correct itself.
 If you attempt to self-diagnose and treat, you can end up damaging your bone.